grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 By the full light of day Percy felt far too exposed.
 She waved down Shakes until he stopped the _Gnat's_ engine and Hemi could contact him via radio to tell him to bring the _Gnat_ underneath and mate with the _Prospect_.
 This was fine with Shakes who had not slept the entire night, and looked forward to taking a rest aboard the much larger and relatively luxurious submarine.

 With the _Gnat_ attached, Percy had the _Prospect's_ diesels shut down, and they submerged to 20 meters.
 It was much quieter underwater with no noise but the gentle hum of the electric motors.
-But they continued to send out a ping every 10 minutes or so with the active sonar to avoid the submerged wrecks, which occasionally hung bow- or stern-down hundreds of meters into the water.
+But they continued to send out a ping every ten minutes or so with the active sonar to avoid the submerged wrecks, which occasionally hung bow- or stern-down hundreds of meters into the water.

 Between the active pings, Cassandra could now see a picture in her mind of the complex seascape around her.
 The sound of the _Prospect's_ motors refracted out and away around her, and came bouncing back from the heavy surface and reflected off larger pieces that bobbed around them.
 She spent the first few hours of the morning scanning around herself in circles with the sonar and flipping filters on and off.
 She was continually fascinated by the images of the underwater landscape that were drawn in her mind by the sounds the sonar put into her ears.